LordDashMe/nodejs-image-squeezer/README.md

 ## Usage

-- Below are the simple implementation of the package:
+- Below are the simple implementation of the package using **TypeScript**:

 ```ts